 5. Unemployment and (long-term) illness

-- Are limited to a maximum of 2 years, with exceptions for those over 55 and bottleneck occupations.
+- Be limited to maximum 2 years, with exceptions for those over 55 and workers undergoing training in preparation for employment in critical care positions (e.g., nursing).

 - Restriction on illness without doctor's certificate starting in 2026